 Worldwide, cervical cancer is the third most common type of cancer in women.
-It is much less common in the United States because of the routine use of Pap smears.
+It is much less common in the United States because of the widespread use of Pap tests.

-A woman's sexual habits and patterns can increase her risk of developing cervical cancer.
+A woman's sexual habits and patterns can increase her risk for developing cervical cancer.
 Risky sexual practices include:

 - Having sex at an early age

 - Having a partner or many partners who take part in high-risk sexual activities

 - Not getting the HPV vaccine

 - Being economically disadvantaged

 - Having a mother who took the drug diethylstilbestrol (DES) during pregnancy in the early 1960s to prevent miscarriage

 Most of the time, early cervical cancer has no symptoms.
 Symptoms that may occur include: